s14r/bitbucket-cli/README.md

 Options:
-  -s, --source <source>            Source Branch (default: "develop") -t, --target <target>            Target Branch (default: "master") -r, --reviewer <reviewer>        Add one or more reviewers by username (only Username works) -d, --description <description>  Describe the PR, supports Markdown -u, --username <username>        Username to connect to bitbucket -p, --password <password>        Password to connect to bitbucket
+  -s, --source <source>            Source Branch (default: "develop") -t, --target <target>            Target Branch (default: "master") -r, --reviewer <reviewer>        Add one or more reviewers by username (only Username works), use once with comma-separated values or multiple times
+  -d, --description <description>  Describe the PR, supports Markdown -u, --username <username>        Username to connect to bitbucket -p, --password <password>        Password to connect to bitbucket